Black people in Ireland: Black Irish in politics

 Ireland has never elected a Teachta Dála (TD) or Senator of African descent.
 Likewise, there has never been any Black cabinet member, or leader of a major government institution.
-Black people are significantly underrepresented in Irish politics.
+Black people are underrepresented in Irish politics.
 A number of reasons are suggested for this lack of representation, including that people of African descent tend to be younger than the rest of the population, the PR-STV voting system failing to facilitate representation of minorities not clustered in a single geographic area, as well as the highly personalised nature of Irish politics being difficult for immigrants to make vital political connections.

 In 2007, Nigerian refugee and politician Rotimi Adebari was elected as mayor of Portlaoise, the first Black mayor in Ireland.
 In 2011, Darren Scully resigned as mayor of Naas after stating he would refuse to represent "black Africans" because of their "aggressiveness and bad manners".

-In 2018, artist Kevin Sharkey unsuccessfully sought nomination to contest the Presidential Election, failing to be nominated by either councils or the Oireachtas.
+In 2018, Black Irish artist Kevin Sharkey unsuccessfully sought nomination to contest the Presidential Election, failing to be nominated by either councils or the Oireachtas.
+Sharkey ran on an anti-immigration platform.

-As of 2021, there are only two Black councillors out of 949 - Cllr.
+As of 2021, there were only two Black councillors out of 949 – Cllr.
 Uruemu Adejinmi, who represents Fianna Fáil on Longford County Council, and Cllr.
 Yemi Adenuga, a former Gogglebox Ireland star who represents Fine Gael on Meath County Council.
 Adenuga was the first Black female councillor elected in Ireland.
 In 2021, Adejinmi unsuccessfully sought the Fianna Fáil nomination for the 2021 Seanad By-Election.
 Former asylum seeker Ellie Kisyombe, originally from Malawi, ran for Dublin's North Inner City constituency with the Social Democrats during the 2019 Local Elections, becoming the first former asylum seeker to seek election in the Republic of Ireland.
 She failed to get elected, after discrepancies in her timeline for application for asylum emerged.

-In June 2021, Lilian Seenoi-Barr was co-opted by the SDLP to the Derry and Strabane District Council, becoming Northern Ireland's first Black councillor.
+In June 2021, Lilian Seenoi-Barr, who is Maasai and originally from Kenya, was co-opted by the SDLP to the Derry and Strabane District Council, becoming Northern Ireland's first Black councillor.
+She subsequently retained her place on the council at the 2023 Northern Ireland local elections.
+In April 2024, she was selected as the next first citizen of Derry City and Strabane, making her Northern Ireland's first black mayor.